embodied-computation-group/metadpy/docs/source/index.md

 +++ {"id": "EqC4DJN_6KHG"}

-All metadPy functions are registred as Pandas flavors (see [pandas-flavor](https://pypi.org/project/pandas-flavor/)), which means that the functions can be called as a method from the result data frame.
+All metadpy functions are registred as Pandas flavors (see [pandas-flavor](https://pypi.org/project/pandas-flavor/)), which means that the functions can be called as a method from the result data frame.
 When using the default columns names (`Stimuli`, `Response`, `Accuracy`, `Confidence`), this significantly reduces the length of the function call, making your code more clean and readable.

 ```{code-cell} ipython3
 ---